Jules Asner

 Jules Asner (born Julie Ann White; February 14, 1968) is an American screenwriter, author, former entertainment journalist, television personality, and model.

 Early life

 Asner was born Julie Ann White in Tempe, Arizona.
-At the age of 16, she was discovered at a modeling convention in Scottsdale, Arizona.
+At age 16, she was discovered at a modeling convention in Scottsdale, Arizona.
 She began her career as an Elite model.
-She shared a bunk-room with Cindy Crawford during the early years of her modeling career.
+She shared a bunk-room with Cindy Crawford during the early years of her career.
 In 1986, she graduated from McClintock High School in Tempe.